saturnui/docs/src/pages/introduction.md

 # Introduction

-Vuwi was created around the concept of leveraging the power of the popular CSS framework, TailwindCSS.
+Vuwi has been developed as CSS components powered by Vue.
-Rather than building a framework that uses Tailwind as a styling guide, Vuwi treats Tailwind as a first-class citizen.
+Rather than building a framework that uses Tailwind CSS as a styling guide, Vuwi treats the CSS as a first-class citizen.
 Vue was the chosen JavaScript framework because of its small footprint, versatility and range of functionality.

 ## What is Vuwi?

-Vuwi is a complete UI framework built using Vue.js and TailwindCSS.
-The goal of the project is to provide a platform designers could easily use to turn their CSS concepts into full-fledged applications with ease while providing developers with a JavaScript framework that has been proven and is well-supported by the community.
+Vuwi is a complete UI framework built using Vue.js and Tailwind CSS.
+The goal of the project is to enable designers to turn their CSS concepts into full-fledged applications, while at the same time providing developers with UI components that are easy to use and if needed modify.

-Vuwi takes a design-first approach which means you should be able to take a design and using Vuwi develop that design into a fully working application or set of components.
+Vuwi takes a design-first approach, taking your designs and turning them into working applications.

+> Vuwi is designed to allow designers and developers to modify every aspect with ease.

 ## Why Vuwi?